ERNEST BEMROSE 1889–1914

 From the Casualty List 10th December 1914, published in the Nottingham Evening Post 5.2.1915

 Ernest’s death is acknowledged on the UK, Army Registers of Soldiers’ Effects 1901-1929 and on his Medal Rolls Index Card.

 From the UK, Army Registers of Soldiers’ Effects 1901-1929:

-Medal Rolls Index Card shows him as ‘Deceased’, but he is not on the Commonwealth War Graves roll of Soldiers Died in the Great War.
+Medal Rolls Index Card shows him as ‘Deceased’.
+He is not remembered on any memorial to the missing in France and Flanders and he is not recorded on the Commonwealth War Graves roll of Soldiers Died in the Great War.